80 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment MR-Adaptive Radiation Therapy for anal cancer?
+What prior data suggests that MR-Adaptive Radiation Therapy is safe for anal cancer patients?

-What makes MR-Adaptive Radiation Therapy unique for treating anal cancer?
+What evidence suggests that MR-Adaptive Radiation Therapy might be an effective treatment for anal cancer?

 This trial is for adults over 18 with a confirmed diagnosis of anal squamous cell carcinoma, at clinical stage T1-4 N0-1 M0.
 They must be fit for definitive radiation or chemoradiation therapy and have an ECOG performance status of 0-2.
 Excluded are those who've had prior treatments for anal cancer, previous pelvic radiation that overlaps with this study's area, or other cancers unless they're low-risk and disease-free for two years.